 Different Types of Cloud Models

 For many organizations thinking of moving to the cloud, the choices can be daunting.
 There are so many types of cloud models, how do you know which is the right one for you?
 This section explains some of the differences between the main cloud types.

 Public clouds are the most popular model of cloud computing services because they offer a variety of choices to meet the needs of organizations of all sizes and industries.
-A public cloud infrastructure is shared by multiple organizations and owned and operated by a third party such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure, which takes care of the overall management for customers.
+Public cloud infrastructure is shared by multiple organizations and owned and operated by a third party such as Amazon Web Services (AWS), Google Cloud, or Microsoft Azure, which takes care of the overall management for customers.

 Public clouds are easy and cost-effective to implement and provide fast provisioning.
 Because you can pay as you go to meet business demands, it’s a low-cost option for deploying applications.
 Public clouds are best suited for organizations with predictable computing needs, or who need additional support and expertise to address changing business demands.

 While public clouds provide reasonable security, they may not be ideal for organizations with strict data security and compliance requirements In a public cloud, most of the setup options are preconfigured, and critical services such as automatic backups are taken care of for you.

 This means you have less control over your cloud infrastructure, which may make it more difficult to meet certain compliance regulations.
 However, shifting maintenance responsibilities to a third party can also provide greater peace of mind for organizations looking to offload essential database management services.

 Private clouds are exclusively owned and managed by your company but can be hosted internally or externally by a third party.
 Because they are exclusively owned, the computing resources are isolated, delivered via a secure private network, and not shared with other customers, unlike the public cloud model.